salvoravida/recoil-toolkit/README.md

 # recoil-toolkit
-Recoil is the next generation state management library: CM safe, memoized, atomic, transactional. https://recoiljs.org
+Recoil is the next generation state management library: CM safe, memoized, atomic, transactional.[recoiljs.org](https://recoiljs.org)

 ## ℹ️ Abstract
 `recoil-toolkit` is a set of helpers for writing great apps with less effort.

-Some features already included:
+What you get out of the box:

 - task manager integrated
-- loading states with stacks
+- loading stacks
 - error stack
 - immutable atomic updaters
+- ... more coming soon... stay tuned!

 ## 🧰 Installation